octokit/plugin-rest-endpoint-methods.js/docs/dependabot/listAlertsForEnterprise.md

 # List Dependabot alerts for an enterprise

 Lists Dependabot alerts for repositories that are owned by the specified enterprise.

-To use this endpoint, you must be a member of the enterprise, and you must use an access token with the `repo` scope or `security_events` scope.
+The authenticated user must be a member of the enterprise to use this endpoint.

 Alerts are only returned for organizations in the enterprise for which you are an organization owner or a security manager.
 For more information about security managers, see "[Managing security managers in your organization](https://docs.github.com/organizations/managing-peoples-access-to-your-organization-with-roles/managing-security-managers-in-your-organization)."

+OAuth app tokens and personal access tokens (classic) need the `repo` or `security_events` scope to use this endpoint.

 ```js
 octokit.rest.dependabot.listAlertsForEnterprise({